Skip to Content

 The burro’s tail succulent also thrives in lower humidity, making it another excellent choice for an indoor plant.
 Getting higher humidity levels for certain plants can often be a challenge indoors (looking at you, calathea), so it’s nice to not have to worry about this one!

-Your burro’s tail will be happy in any well-draining succulent soil mixture.
+Your burro’s tail will be happy in any well-draining succulent or cactus soil mixture.
 I usually buy a bag from my local nursery or make my own using a DIY succulent soil recipe.
-Don’t worry too much about repotting this plant—it likes to be rootbound and snug in its pot.
+Don’t worry too much about repotting this plant too often—it likes to be rootbound and snug in its pot.

-That’s a good thing, because the leaves are incredibly fragile!
+And that’s a good thing, because the leaves are incredibly fragile!
 They fall off with even the slightest bump, so repotting this plant can be challenging.
-Never fear, though—this plant can be propagated easily through leaves that have fallen off the plant.
+Never fear, though—burro’s tail can be propagated easily through leaves that have fallen off the plant.

 beautiful burro's tail succulent